 The printer toner notifications are available for supported network printers.
 The toner information is retrieved from the printer using SNMP over the network.
 To use low toner notifications, ensure that SNMP is enabled on your printer and that your network/firewalls/switches allows the PaperCut NG server to send SNMP requests to the printers.
-For more information see Section 7.14, "Toner Levels (for supported printers)".
+For more information see Section 7.15, "Toner Levels (for supported printers)".

-The notification message lists each printer that is low in toner, and includes toner levels for all the printer's toner cartidges.
+The notification message lists each printer with it's location that is low in toner, and includes toner levels for all the printer's toner cartidges.
 The notification message is sent each weekday at 10:30am by default.

-If you would prefer to only be notified when new printers run low in toner, set the notify.toner-level.only-send-if-new to Y in the Config Editor (see Section 12.8, "Using the Config Editor").
+If you would prefer to only be notified when new printers run low in toner, set the notify.toner-level.only-send-if-new to Y in the Config Editor (see Section 13.10, "Using the Config Editor").

-Figure 12.8.
+Figure 13.11.
 Low toner notification settings

-12.5.2.3.
+13.6.2.3.
 Error level event notifications